MobilityData/gtfs.org/README.md

 This site was built using [MkDocs](https://www.mkdocs.org/), a static site generator, and [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), a technical documentation theme for MkDocs.

-## Editing site

-**Editing English content**
+## How can I contribute to gtfs.org?

+**Submit an issue or a content addition idea**

+The more ideas, the merrier!
+If you have an idea for how to improve GTFS.org's content or user experience design, open an [issue](https://github.com/MobilityData/gtfs.org/issues/new) on the GTFS.org repository.

+**Suggest a change with a Pull Request**

-To propose edits to English content, navigate to the page you want to change on [GTFS.org]((https://gtfs.org/)) and click on the "Edit this page" icon on the top-right of the page.
+To propose edits to the content, navigate to the page you want to change on [GTFS.org](https://gtfs.org/) and click on the "Edit this page" icon on the top-right of the page.
 The "Edit this page" icon will direct you to an editable page on the appropriate Github repository.
 You can then submit your edits as a pull request. 📝

-To propose a feature, content addition, or UI/UX improvement, open an [issue](https://github.com/MobilityData/gtfs.org/issues/new) on the GTFS.org repository.

-**Editing translations**
+**Contributing translations**

 GTFS.org uses [Simpleen](https://simpleen.io/), an automated machine learning translation tool, to ensure translations are kept up to date with repository changes.
-Since our priority is to keep translations up-to-date, we cannot accept one time rewrites.
+Since our priority is to keep translations up-to-date, we do not accept one time rewrites.

 We do accept glossary changes.
 Simpleen uses a glossary for key terms that are commonly used across GTFS.org, like trip or station.
 If you want to suggest a translation for a key term that should be applied across the entire site, you can [create an issue on the GTFS.org repository](https://github.com/MobilityData/gtfs.org/issues/new/choose).